 In a case when you may have your claim wrongfully denied, you can go through an appeal process, or you can move forward with filing a lawsuit.
 The most effective way to do this is to hire a car accident attorney who can help you navigate the process.

 Filing a lawsuit for insurance bad faith is something that can be done if the insurance company either wrongfully denies a claim, delays the process or compensation, delays the payments of compensation, and more.

-With Shapiro Law Firm, you can determine what rights you have to hold the negligent party accountable for their actions.
+With Shapiro Law Firm, P.A., you can determine what rights you have to hold the negligent party accountable for their actions.
 We work with you to see to it that your rights are heard and pursue the compensation you are rightfully owed after an injury-causing accident.